 In short, no; there’s nothing out there that makes the exact same claims as Emerald Vision.
 As we mentioned previously, there is a variety of eyewear that uses light therapy, but nothing with the same red and blue wavelength-removing lenses as Emerald Vision.

 Our opinion?
 Emerald Vision’s manufacturer does a good job of making their lenses seem revolutionary, but we think they’re probably just slightly modified versions of products that already exist, like Night View NV Glasses and HD Vision Ultras.

 You’ll notice that these feature a very similar design, and even similar lens colors, although they’re marketed for completely different purposes.

 Will Emerald Vision Give You Relief from Seasonal Depression?

-Since there’s so much we don’t know about seasonal affective disorder, it’s technically possible that Emerald Vision (or any other “brightening” eyewear) could help you find some relief.
+Since there’s so much we don’t know about the seasonal affective disorder, it’s technically possible that Emerald Vision (or any other “brightening” eyewear) could help you find some relief.

 Do we think it’s probable though?
 Based on the complete lack of evidence, likely not.
-And as we’ve already discussed, the color of light doesn’t have any impact on your mood—only the intensity—so this is directly contradicts the claims made by Emerald Vision’s manufacturer.
+And as we’ve already discussed, the color of light doesn’t have any impact on your mood—only the intensity—so this directly contradicts the claims made by Emerald Vision’s manufacturer.